 WWHC's Director is the Duty Holder and has responsibility for overseeing the implementation of the Fire Safety Policy.
-The named Duty Holder is Grant Clayton.

-The Property Manager is the Responsible Person for key aspects of the day to day fire safety duties with delegation of specific tasks to appropriate staff.
+The named Duty Holder is Stephanie Marshall.
+The Deputy Director is the Responsible Person for key aspects of the day to day fire safety duties with delegation of specific tasks to appropriate staff.

-For office premises and CRC premises, the Director has overall responsibility for Fire Safety matters.

-For the office premises, the Corporate Services Officer and Concierge Manager are the Responsible Persons for key aspects of the day to day health and safety matters, including fire safety, with delegation of specific tasks to appropriate staff.
+For office and CRC premises, the Director has overall responsibility for Fire Safety matters.
+For the office premises, the Assistant Director (Corporate Services) and Concierge Manager are the Responsible Persons for key aspects of the day to day health and safety matters, including fire safety, with delegation of specific tasks to appropriate staff.
 The Centre Manager is the Responsible Person for the CRC and has day to day responsibility for the CRC.

-Management Committee will receive regular fire safety KPI updates and any Fire Safety Policy review so that they can have assurance that it is operating effectively.
+Management Committee will receive regular updates on the implementation of the Fire Safety Policy and any Fire Safety Reviews so that they can have assurance that it is operating effectively.